Disabilities

 Person with disabilities vs. handicapped

-Use person with disabilities or disabled person instead of handicapped, handi-capable, differently abled, or the disabled.
-Community preference for person-first or identity-first varies.
+Use person with disabilities instead of handicapped, handi-capable, differently abled, or the disabled.
+While individual preference for person-first (person with disabilities) or identity-first (disabled person) varies, default to using person-first language if preference is not known or cannot be determined.